Canada, EU, Japan and US Post-2020 GHG Emissions Targets: Estimated Emissions Reductions Relative to Different Base Years

 Methods, Assumptions, and Sources:

 The chart includes estimates for total 2030 emissions and base year emissions that both excludes and includes the land use, land-use change, and forestry (LULUCF) sector, as the treatment of this sector is not consistent across Canada, EU, Japan, and U.S. INDCs.
-As this limits direct comparability, this chart presents estimates without and with accounting for the LULUCF sector.
-Additional assumptions for estimating emissions in 2030 include:

 The Canada INDC target is taken as a 30% reduction in GHG emissions by 2030 from 2005 levels.